AdobeDocs/commerce-operations.en/help/configuration/deployment/file-system-permissions.md

 This section discusses how to set up the owner or owners of the Commerce file system for a development and production system.
 Before you continue, review the concepts discussed in [Overview of file system ownership and permissions](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).

 This topic focuses on Commerce development and production systems.
-If you are installing Magento, see [Set pre-installation ownership and permissions](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-system-perms.html).
+If you are installing Commerce, see [Set pre-installation ownership and permissions](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-system-perms.html).

 The sections that follow discuss requirements for one or two file system owners.
 That means: